Internship Resume Examples and Templates for 2023

 4. Finally, consider deleting any terms in your resume’s Key Skills section that don’t correspond with the skills cited in the internship posting.

-This simple exercise gives each hiring manager a clear view of your relevant skill set, making your resume much more relevant to the internship at hand.
+This simple exercise gives each hiring manager a clear view of your relevant skill set, making your resume more relevant to the internship.

-In nearly all cases, you should opt for a Combination or Hybrid resume because they are the easiest for hiring managers to learn about your pertinent skills and experience.
+In nearly all cases, use a Combination (or Hybrid) resume because it’s easiest for hiring managers to learn about your pertinent skills and experience.
 It’s also easiest for you to modify based on your job goals.

-To increase your chances of landing an interview, make sure you craft a strong cover letter.
-As with your resume, the key to optimizing your cover letter is to customize it based on each employer you apply to.
+To increase your chances of an interview, write and submit a strong cover letter.
+The key to an effective letter is customizing it based on each internship opening.
 Read our internship cover letter guide to learn how.
-See our high school and recent graduate cover letter guides for other related examples.
+For other related examples, see our high school and recent graduate cover letter guides.